Alexandra Palace: 20th century

-In 1935, the trustees leased part of the palace to the BBC for use as the production and transmission centre for their new BBC Television service.
+In 1935 the trustees leased part of the Palace to the BBC for use as the production and transmission centre for their new BBC Television service.
 The antenna was designed by Charles Samuel Franklin of the Marconi Company.
 The world's first public broadcasts of (then) "high-definition" television were made from Alexandra Palace in November 1936, an event which is alluded to by the rays in the modern coat of arms of the London Borough of Haringey.
-Two competing systems, Marconi-EMI's 405-line system and John Logie Baird's 240-line system, were installed, each with its own broadcast studio and were transmitted on alternate weeks until the 405-line system was chosen in 1937.
-After the BBC leased the eastern part of the palace the theatre was only used for props storage space.
+Two competing systems, Marconi-EMI's 405-line system and John Logie Baird's 240-line system, were installed, each with its own broadcast studio and were transmitted on alternate weeks until the 405-line system was chosen in January 1937.
+After the BBC leased the eastern part of the Palace the theatre was only used for props storage space.

-The palace continued as the BBC's main transmitting centre for London until 1956, interrupted only by the Second World War when the transmitter found an alternative use jamming German bombers' navigation systems.
+The Palace continued as the BBC's main transmitting centre for London until 1956, interrupted only by the Second World War, when the transmitter found an alternative use jamming German bombers' navigation systems.
 In 1944, a German doodlebug exploded just outside the organ end of the Great Hall and the Rose Window was blown in, leaving the organ exposed to the elements.
 In 1947 some of the pieces of the shattered rose window were incorporated in a new design by architect E.T.
 Spashett during renovation of bomb-damaged public buildings by the Ministry of Works.
-During the 1940s and 1950s the palace also housed a public roller-skating rink and the Alexandra Palace Roller Skating Club.
+During the 1940s and 1950s the Palace also housed a public roller-skating rink and the Alexandra Palace Roller Skating Club.

-In the early 1960s, an outside broadcast was made from the top of the tower, in which the first passage of a satellite across the London sky was watched and described.
+In the early 1960s an outside broadcast was made from the top of the tower, in which the first passage of a satellite across the London sky was watched and described.
 It continued to be used for BBC News broadcasts until 1969, and for the Open University until 1981.
-The antenna mast still stands and is used for local terrestrial television transmission, local commercial radio and DAB broadcasts.
-The main London television transmitter is now at Crystal Palace in south London.
+The antenna mast still stands and is used for local terrestrial television transmission, local commercial radio and Digital Audio Broadcasting.
+The main London television transmitter is now at Crystal Palace in South London.